 How many hours of video calls from apps like: Facetime, Skype Video calls and Zoom do you make per week?

-Our broadband usage calculator can calculate your Netflix usage requirement.
-Netflix uses about 700Mb of data per hour when streaming in SD, and up to 3Gb per hour if streaming in HD.
-Streaming in 4K will consume up to 7Gb per hour.
-Selecting the 'Auto' setting under 'Data Usage' in your Netflix account, will adjust your picture resolution to the highest quality possible - based on your current internet speed.
-This is only advisable if you're on an unlimited broadband package.
+Our broadband usage calculator can help estimate your Netflix data usage requirements.
+Netflix uses approximately 700MB of data per hour when streaming in SD, up to 3GB per hour for HD, and up to 7GB per hour for 4K streaming.
+Selecting the 'Auto' setting under 'Data Usage' in your Netflix account will adjust the picture resolution to the highest quality possible, based on your current internet speed.
+This setting is only advisable if you are on an unlimited broadband package.

 High Definition (HD): 720p resolution (1,280 x 720 - approximately 1 million pixels)